CDE will be closed on Monday, Jan. 18 for the Martin Luther King, Jr. holiday.

 22-24-104, C.R.S.
 State Grant Code 3140

-The ELPA Program is a categorical program that supports the requirement to provide an evidence-based English language proficiency program for all English learners.
-The ELPA Program provides funding intended to offset the cost of educating English learners.
-This goal of the program is to increase the English language proficiency and academic performance of English learners.
-HB14-1298 provides $22,994,436 in funding for FY 2019-20 to local education providers, based on the identified English learners in evidence-based ELD programs.
-Identified English learners, certified annually in Student October Count, may receive funding for up to a total of five budget years, including prior years of funding.
+The ELPA Program is a categorical program that supports the requirement to provide an evidence-based English language development program for all identified English learners.
+The goal of the ELPA Program is to increase the English language proficiency and academic performance of English learners.
+The 23-24 Colorado Long Bill, SB23-214, provides $31,294,098 in funding for FY 2023-24 to LEAs, based on the identified English learners in evidence-based ELD programs.
+Identified ELs, certified annually in Student October Count, may receive funding for up to a total of five budget years, including prior years of funding.
 Districts and the Charter School Institute must distribute 100% of the ELPA Program funds to those charter schools that identified and reported English learners in the Student October Count.

 Allocation Information